PhantomAppDevelopment/socialmedia-as3/facebook/README.md

 6. Once authorized, copy down your `App ID` and `App Secret`.
 Set your `Contact Email` and `Save Changes`.

-7. Click the `Advanced` button, scroll down until you see the `Client OAuth Settings`.
+7. Click the `Advanced` button, scroll down until you reach the `Client OAuth Settings`.
 Make sure to turn `Yes` the following settings: `Embedded Browser OAuth Login` and `Login from Devices`.
 Scroll to the bottom and `Save Changes`.

 ![Correct Settings](./images/2.png)